DAIGroup/improved_HAR_on_Toyota/README.md

 draws and saves as `.pdf` images.
 Mean average per class accuracy as well as overall classification accuracy are also calculated.

+### Supplemental material: confusion matrices for all results

+The `results/` directory contains pre-drawn confusion matrices for all results reported in the paper.
+If using in your own materials, please cite (Climent-Pérez et al. 2021).

 ## References

 * **(Das et al. 2019)** Das, S., Dai, R., Koperski, M., Minciullo, L., Garattoni, L., Bremond, F., & Francesca, G. (2019).
 Toyota smarthome: Real-world activities of daily living.
 In Proceedings of the IEEE International Conference on Computer Vision (pp. 833-842).
-* **(Climent et al. 2021)** Climent-Pérez, P., Florez-Revuelta, F. (2021).
+* **(Climent-Pérez et al. 2021)** Climent-Pérez, P., Florez-Revuelta, F. (2021).
 Improved action recognition with Separable spatio-temporalattention using alternative Skeletal and Video pre-processing, Sensors, _submitted_.